yketa/cells/README.md

 ### Forces

 Forces are defined separately and are attached to the `VertexModel` class following a class factory method (see `class_factory.hpp`) which enables to add and remove different forces.
-There are two general classes of forces enabled (see `base_forces.hpp`): forces which are computed for all vertices (`VertexForce` class), and forces which are computed for all half-edges (`HalfEdgeForce` class).
+There are two general classes of forces enabled (see `base_forces.hpp`): forces which are computed for all vertices of a given type (`VertexForce` class), and forces which are computed for all half-edges of a given type (`HalfEdgeForce` class).

 Proper definitions of forces belong in `forces.hpp`, with `forces.cpp` providing definitions of `VertexModel` methods to add them.
 Finally, these are exposed to Python in `bind.cpp`.

+Descriptions of some forces can be found in `docs/forces.pdf`.

 ### Pickling